Best Watercolor Paper for Landscapes (2026 Guide)

 Artmans is a local Kolkata brand with exclusive distribution through GC Laha & Co in Esplanade — one of the city's oldest and most established art supply shops.
 For Kolkata-based artists who want serious cotton paper without online ordering, this is the most accessible option.

 Available at: GC Laha & Co, Esplanade, Kolkata.
-Not widely available online; this is a local supply.
+Not available online; local supply only.

 Artios — Rough Handmade, for Dry Work

-The limitation is important to be clear about: Artios makes pulp under heavy wet rubbing.
-If your approach involves aggressive lifting, heavy scrubbing, or multiple saturating wet passes, this paper will not hold up.
-The surface fibres break.
-For wet-on-wet atmospheric skies and monsoon passages where the paper needs to sustain repeated contact, Chitrapat or Maestriaa is the correct choice.
+The limitation is important: Artios makes pulp under heavy wet rubbing.
+Aggressive lifting, heavy scrubbing, or multiple saturating wet passes will break down the surface fibres.
+For wet-on-wet atmospheric skies and monsoon passages: Chitrapat or Maestriaa.
+Artios works best when surface texture itself is contributing to the final image.

-The video below shows how surface texture interacts with wet pigment and how paper behavior changes the result — the contrast between what a pronounced textured surface does versus a standard cold pressed sheet.
+The video below shows how surface texture interacts with wet pigment and how paper behavior changes the result.

-Available at: Local art supply shops in Kolkata; check availability on Art Lounge India and Himalaya Fine Art.
+Available at: Local art supply shops in Kolkata; check Art Lounge India and Himalaya Fine Art for current stock.

 Buff Cartridge — The Practice Option